Field guide

 Get your numbers, then make them stick

 Run your protein and calorie split with the macro calculator, and see how it fits the bigger picture in the body recomposition guide.
+Once the daily target is dialed in, the guide on what to eat before and after a workout covers where to put those grams across the day.
+If you are actively cutting, the cut-without-losing-muscle protocol shows how protein, deficit, and training work together.
 1:1 coaching for men 25-40 is application-based.

 Keep going